Home

 Back to top

-The package is available from the Feature Pack for Microsoft SQL Server 2005 webpage, located at the following link:
+The package is available on the SQL Server 2008 installation DVD, as well as from the Microsoft SQL Server 2008 Feature Pack webpage, located at the following link:

-Scroll down to the section entitled "Microsoft SQL Server 2005 Backward Compatibility Components" Simply run the install file, SQLServer2005_BC.msi.
+Scroll down to the section entitled "Microsoft SQL Server 2005 Backward Compatibility Components".
+Select the appropriate link, depending on whether you are using 32-bit or 64-bit SQL Server 2008, and run the install file, SQLServer2005_BC.msi.

-After accepting the license, the install program will display a screen.
-Ensure that the Data Transformation Services 2000 runtime item is selected.
+After accepting the license, the install program will display a selection screen.
+Ensure that the SQL Distributed Management Objects (SQL-DMO) item is selected.
 The other components are optional, and may be deselected if so desired.

 Continue the install by clicking the Next button and following the remaining instructions given in the setup program.